Luidog/node-red-contrib-filemaker/README.md

 ## Edit Node

 The edit node edits a specific record in FileMaker.
-By default the edit node will use `msg.payload.recordId` as the record Id to target for editing, the data found in `msg.payload.data` for editing field and portal data, and `msg.payload.layout` as the layout context.
+By default the edit node will use `msg.payload.recordId` as the record id to target for editing, the data found in `msg.payload.data` for editing field and portal data, and `msg.payload.layout` as the layout context.

 ### Edit Illustration